Tag Archive: music

 Please add your comment and impression of this music after you add it to your music library.
 Another version of this revu can be read at https://achilliadsmyvinylrecordshoppe.wordpress.com/

-My first review for that new blog station is for an EP I received from a beautiful soul and LinkedIn connection named Irenka.
+My first review for my new music-only satellite blog, https://achilliadsmyvinylrecordshoppe.wordpress.com/ is for an EP I received from a beautiful soul and LinkedIn connection named Irenka.

 Iren